lsst-sqre/sqr-041/index.rst

   Before calling into any underlying library, any user input should be checked for validity.
   As much as possible, implement those validity checks in standard code libraries that can be reused.
 - Data sanitization should be verified with unit tests that attempt to send a variety of invalid data.
+  Ideally, it should also be tested with fuzzing.
-- All user-facing API code should be reviewed by at least one engineer other than the author, with a eye specifically to potential security vulnerabilities.
+- All user-facing API code should be reviewed by at least one person other than the author, with a eye specifically to potential security vulnerabilities.
 - Where resources permit, the user-facing API surface and input validation of the most prominent Science Platform services should get a thorough code review by someone with experience in secure coding practices.
   However, this type of review can be time-consuming, and it's not realistic to ask the project to block on this review.